 The last page of your workbook chapter on roots has spaces for you to record the growth of your carrot seeds to plant.
 Follow these instructions and enjoy home-grown carrots!

 This could start a whole journey of discovery about how your food grows.
 Extend this experiment by planting some carrot seeds in a pot of container soil.

 - Barely cover the tiny carrot seeds with soil.
-You may want to have a 2-3 inch layer of seed starting soil on top of the container garden soil to ensure that they don’t get buried too deep.
+Start with a 2-3 inch layer of seed starting soil on top of the container garden soil.
+This ensures that they will not be buried too deep.

 - Water as soon as the top dirt dries out (every day!).

 - When they are 2-3 inches tall, they will need room to grow.
 They need 1 inch between them at this point.
 Do not try to move them.
 Carefully snip off some of the plants so they are spaced 1 inch apart from each other.